PuruVJ/puruvjdev3/src/blog/all-about-jotai.md

 Redux stores are monolithic, but Jotai is atomic.

-As in, in Redux, it's a pattern to store all the needed store in the app in one single big object
+As in, in Redux, it's a pattern to store all the needed global state in the app in one single big object.
+In Jotai, it is opposite.
+You break your state into atoms, that is, one store for one single store, or for closely related state.

 # Getting started with Jotai